stenman/EconoStats/README.md

 # EconoStats

-### IMPORTANT!
+### DISCLAIMER!
-### DISCLAIMER: I take NO RESPONSIBILITY for anything that might happen (eg. data loss, corruption of data etc.) to any part of the system and/or software this application is executed upon or has any communication with (such as Google Drive).
+I take NO RESPONSIBILITY for anything that might happen (eg. data loss, corruption of data etc.) to any part of the system and/or software this application is executed upon or has any communication with (such as Google Drive).
 ### That being said, it should work fine. <<< The Google Drive API commands used can never overwrite or delete something that is not created by the app itself >>>

 A simple tool for creating spreadsheet reports of bank transactions.